 Their visual image is a positive representation of the individual and their message.
 Not all thought leaders are style mavens nor do they necessarily possess great beauty.
 But they have learned to present themselves in a way that reflects their personal and professional personality and style.
 They have learned to put their best foot forward within their unique and personal brand.

-Most importantly, true thought leaders are expert in the creation of social influence, market and industry understanding, and perception, and in marshaling that perception toward specific actions and change.
-Social Selling.
-What is your own call to action for your community and prospective customer base?
-For further ideas, check out and you'll be well on your way to a better level of thought leadership social selling in your own organization today.
+Most importantly, true thought leaders are experts in the creation of social influence, market and industry understanding, and perception, and in marshaling that perception toward specific actions and change.